Trixelit/CTF-Writeups/DEADFACE CTF 2023/SQL/challenges/Counting STARs.md

 +-----------+---------+-----------------+
 ```
 This shows that doctor_id 1957 prescribed STAR on 8 separate occasions.
-To get the rest of this doctor's information we can run:
+To get the rest of this doctor's information we can run the following queries:
 ```sql
 SELECT first_name,last_name FROM staff WHERE staff_id = 1957;
 -- The doctor's name is Alisa MacUchadair.

 SELECT * FROM positions_assigned WHERE staff_id = 1957;
 -- Position ID 18

 SELECT * FROM positions WHERE position_id = 18;
 -- Dermatologist
 ```